ward/csopl-project/README.md

 The evaluator is also defined in `Main.hs`, under the name `eval`.
 Before evaluating an expression, it evaluates its terms as needed - in accordance with the rules as described in the book.
-After this, pattern matching happens to be able to apply the correct rule.
+After this, pattern matching is used to be able to apply the correct rule.

 Note that a function was added to convert a `Value` (that is, something at the